 Michelle Beauchamp - Played the Mexican bride, who was uncredited.
 She grew up in Europe, but went to college at UCLA.
 Known for roles in Hercules and Pacific Blue.

-NOTE - In this listing uncredited means: did the person receive credit in the film listing credits on-screen?
+NOTE - In this listing uncredited means: did the person receive credit in the film, the listing credits on-screen?
 If not, then they're listed as uncredited.

 Charlie Ward - Played the 1st Cowboy.
 He's since had roles in Legacy and The Alamo.